About the CCOC

 CCOC Staff, under the direction of the Executive Director as chosen by the Council, performs the day-to-day administrative, budget, and data-collection functions necessary for budgetary operations.
 The CCOC organizational chart is available by clicking here.
 To learn more about our staff and their roles at the CCOC, please visit the CCOC Staff page.

 Committees & Workgroups

-CCOC utilizes Workgroups and Committees to gather information and recommendations as well as set up processes.
-Generally Workgroups consist of Clerks and staff from various Clerk offices around the State.
+CCOC utilizes Committees and Workgroups to gather information and recommendations as well as to establish processes.
+Generally, Workgroups consist of Clerks and staff from various Clerk offices around the State.
 All staff are invited to participate in Workgroup meetings.
 Committees are made up of specific Clerks as designated by the Executive Council.
 Proposals from a Workgroup will pass to the relevant Committee to be discussed and voted on before being passed to the Executive Council as a recommendation.
-For more information on CCOC Committees, please click here.
+For more information please visit the CCOC Committees page.